BatchClayderman/generalReviewComments/README.md

 The footnotes of the tables are not typeset well.
 Please ensure that all footnotes use a consistent smaller font size compared to the table body, and that they correctly correspond to the things required to be explained.
 The footnotes are aligned to the left of the document or the column.
 Identifiers (symbols or numbers) in the footnotes are aligned with the last character of the identifier.
 There is a space between the identifier and the explanation of the identifier, and these spaces are also aligned.
 Using the ``threeparttable`` environment is a satisfying choice if LaTeX is used for formatting.
 Otherwise, please consider moving all the footnotes of the tables to the end of the captions.
 Nonetheless, this is not a good choice.

+### 表没有标题

+A caption should be offered before each table.

 ## 实验

 ### 没有提供实验环境